microsoft/fabrikate-definitions/README.md

 ## Future Work

 - [ ] Work with Portworx on Helm Chart
+- [ ] Use a secret store type target of Key Vault for Portworx Volume Secret
+- [ ] Confifgure TLS & SSL with PX-Secure for Portworx Pods
-- [ ] Enable volume encryption on Portworx volumes
+- [ ] User authentication for accessing Portworx volumes
 - [ ] Get past possible VNET issues in Terraform template

 ## Additional Notes